MattYoon/mattyoon.github.io/index.md

 ## About Me

 Hello!
 I am an MS & PhD integrated student at KAIST [Language and Knowledge Lab](https://lklab.kaist.ac.kr/).
 I am interested in second language adaptation of language models.
 More specifically, I want to convert strong language models such as LLaMa to low-resource languages ([LangBridge](https://arxiv.org/abs/2401.10695)).
-I recently started a project focused on the code generation capabilities of LLMs and am eager to discuss this further.
-Please feel free to reach out to me!
+Please feel free to reach out to me for discussion!

 ## Research Interests